evolvingstuff/vdw2/content/posts/osteosarcopenia-45x-more-likely-if-low-vitamin-d.md

 │   │   │   │   full_match: `Osteosarcopenia`
 │   │   │   │   inner_content: `Osteosarcopenia`
 │   │   ├── TextNode
-│   │   │   full_match: ` is a syndrome that occurs when someone has both osteoporosis and sarcopenia.%%%Osteoporosis is characterized by low bone mass and bone tissue deterioration. %%%Sarcopenia  is characterized by a loss of muscle mass, strength, and function.`
+│   │   │   full_match: ` is a syndrome that occurs when someone has both osteoporosis and sarcopenia.` │   │   │   inner_content: ` is a syndrome that occurs when someone has both osteoporosis and sarcopenia.` │   │   ├── NewlineNode
+│   │   │   full_match: `%%%`
+│   │   │   inner_content: ``
+│   │   ├── TextNode
+│   │   │   full_match: `Osteoporosis is characterized by low bone mass and bone tissue deterioration. `
+│   │   │   inner_content: `Osteoporosis is characterized by low bone mass and bone tissue deterioration. `
+│   │   ├── NewlineNode
+│   │   │   full_match: `%%%`
+│   │   │   inner_content: ``
+│   │   ├── TextNode
-│   │   │   inner_content: ` is a syndrome that occurs when someone has both osteoporosis and sarcopenia.%%%Osteoporosis is characterized by low bone mass and bone tissue deterioration. %%%Sarcopenia  is characterized by a loss of muscle mass, strength, and function.`├── TextNode
-│   full_match: `\n\n`
+│   │   │   full_match: `Sarcopenia  is characterized by a loss of muscle mass, strength, and function.` │   │   │   inner_content: `Sarcopenia  is characterized by a loss of muscle mass, strength, and function.`├── TextNode │   full_match: `\n\n`
 │   inner_content: `\n\n`├── DivNode
 │   full_match: `{DIV(class=&quot;lefth4&quot;)}{maketoc Title=&quot;&quot;}{DIV}`